ryanjgallagher/shifterator/README.md

 See the following paper for more details on word shifts, and please cite it if you use them in your work:

-> Gallagher, R. J., Frank, M. R., Mitchell, Lewis, Schwartz, A. J., Reagan, A. J., Danforth, C. M., Dodds, P. S..
-(2020).
-[Generalized Word Shift Graphs: A Method for Visualizing and Explaining Pairwise Comparisons Between Texts](https://arxiv.org/abs/2008.02250). *arXiv preprint 2008.02250*.
+> Gallagher, R. J., Frank, M. R., Mitchell, Lewis, Schwartz, A. J., Reagan, A. J., Danforth, C. M., Dodds, P. S. (2021).
+[Generalized Word Shift Graphs: A Method for Visualizing and Explaining Pairwise Comparisons Between Texts](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-021-00260-3). *EPJ Data Science*, 10(4).